In This Article

 Member experience gaps.
 When a member calls to ask about their mortgage payment and the call center pulls up stale data because the servicing system hasn't been updated yet, the member loses confidence.
 In a market where online lenders provide real-time dashboards, that kind of lag erodes the relationship credit unions depend on.

-A 2025 Jack Henry survey of credit union technology leaders found that system integration ranks among the top operational pain points, with institutions juggling interconnected APIs between fintech partners, core systems, and cloud providers.
+The 2025 Jack Henry FinXTech Credit Union Survey surveyed technology leaders across institutions of all sizes and found that 58% identified integrating new technology with existing systems as their single biggest challenge.
 More than 700 credit unions run on Jack Henry's Symitar platform alone.
 The more systems a credit union adds, the more fragile the manual connections between them become.

 The Integration Challenge at Chevron FCU